For those that don't know…

 Women have their own beauty equipment to bring around – so a true gentleman recognizes this and has a satchel to share the load.
 And even if you're not traveling with a partner, you'll quickly find out it's much easier to keep your passport or spare change in here (compared to those pockets on your clothes).

 This is the go-to bag for men who travel for work.
 It's designed to keep all your business documents, paperwork, computer, chargers, and cables organized.
 A nice-looking briefcase is one of the strongest status symbols you can show off besides clothing – especially in a professional or networking event.

 But a word of caution: not all leather luggage is made with the same quality.
 Horror stories do happen where a man would spend $1,000 on a briefcase – only to notice cracks in the leather or the stitching coming off after 6 months.
 So take note of the factors which make up a quality leather bag.

-You might’ve seen me endorse Vincero before.
-But this time, let me share the reason I believe their stuff is perfect for traveling.
+You might've seen me discuss the benefits of affordable dress watches before.
+But this time, let me share the reason I believe they can be perfect for traveling.

-In the course of over a year wearing Vincero, there were two separate times when I had left the watch inside my trouser pocket.
-My wife volunteered to do the laundry – so she’d accidentally wash it together with the rest of the pile…
+In the course of over a year of wearing a variety of affordable timepieces, there were two separate times when I had left the watch inside my trouser pocket.
+My wife volunteered to do the laundry – so she'd accidentally wash it together with the rest of the pile…

 Useful Travel Item #3 – A Charcoal Gray Overcoat